Outlier-Insensitive Kalman Filtering: Theory and Applications: Introduction

+\IEEEPARstart{S}{tate} estimation from noisy observation is a core task in various signal processing applications~\cite{Durbin2012}, such as localization and tracking\cite{ZhuZLL2020, Yuan2023, NavonB21}.
+This task is commonly addressed by the celebrated \ac{kf}~\cite{Kalman1960}, a recursive and efficient algorithm providing an optimal low-complexity solution under the Gaussian noise and linear dynamics assumptions.
+However, the \ac{kf}'s performance degrades significantly when observations are impaired by outliers, due to its \acl{ls} cost function~\cite{Roncetti2009, Farahmand2011, Aravkin2013}.
+In \acl{rw} scenarios, measurements, especially from lower-quality sensors such as \ac{gnss} devices, often contain outliers~\cite{Wang2009,Zhu2019, NavonB21}.
+This presents a significant challenge to the \ac{kf} effectiveness.
+Therefore, an algorithm's ability to remain insensitive to outliers plays a crucial role in state estimation missions.
 Various techniques were proposed in the literature to cope with outliers: basic techniques, such as those in~\cite{Ye2001, Lekkas2015, VanWyk2020}, employ statistical tests like the \acl{ch2t} to identify outliers based on prior information, and subsequently reject them.
 However, their robustness against outliers relies solely on the prediction step.
-The methods in~\cite{Ting2007, Agamennoni2011, Tao2023} suggest reweighting the observation noise covariance at each update step, but they often require extensive hyperparameter tuning.
+The methods in~\cite{Ting2007, Agamennoni2011, Tao2023} suggest reweighting the observation noise covariance at each update step, but they often require extensive hyper-parameter tuning.
 The approaches in~\cite{karlgaard2007, gandhi2009, Farahmand2011, Aravkin2017} strive to reduce the \ac{kf}'s sensitivity to outliers by replacing its quadratic cost function.
 Specifically, the works~\cite{karlgaard2007,gandhi2009} propose a Huber-based \ac{kf} by minimizing the combined $\mathcal{L}_1$ and $\mathcal{L}_2$ norms.
-The nominal noise is bounded using a Huber function, but the non-redescending influence function of this filter could limit estimation accuracy.
+The nominal noise is bounded using a Huber function, {but the feature of heavy tails inherent in non-Gaussian noises could limit the estimation accuracy}.
 The techniques in~\cite{Farahmand2011, Aravkin2017} substitute the quadratic cost function with more suitable, often nonsmooth, convex functions, controlling outliers by promoting sparsity.
 However, these techniques involve smoothing algorithms rather than filtering and can be computationally complex.
 Methods such as~\cite{Agamennoni2012} employ heavy-tailed distributions, like the \acl{sstd}, to model the observation noise.
 However, in the absence of outliers, a significant degradation is expected due to the violated Gaussian assumption.
 The authors of \cite{Huang2017} address this problem by using a hierarchical distribution, specifically adopting a more robust distribution when the noise is skewed.
+Another popular technique, known as the maximum correntropy \ac{kf} (MCKF) \cite{Wang21,CHEN2017}, enhances the \ac{kf}’s performances for state estimation in presence of non-Gaussian noises, where correntropy is maximized.
+However, when the process model has uncertainties, the performance of MCKF degrades \cite{Liu2017}.
 With recent advancements in \acp{nn}, methods such as~\cite{VanWyk2020, Davari2021} suggest detecting and correcting outlier observations using \acp{nn} before they enter into the \ac{kf} stage.
 Nonetheless, these methods often require access to large amounts of data and pre-training.
+In~\cite{Wadehn2016}, the use of \ac{nuv} prior is introduced to devising an outlier insensitive \ac{ks}.
+Inspired by sparse Bayesian learning~\cite{Tipping01, 1315936}, the authors propose to model each potential outlier as \ac{nuv}~\cite{Loeliger2017, Loeliger2019, Loeliger2023}, and estimate the unknown variance using \ac{em} algorithm~\cite{EM1977,PalmerWKR05}, resulting in sparse outlier detection.
+In~\cite{Wadehn2016} focuses on the offline smoothing task and proposes only the derivation of the \ac{em} to estimate the unknown variance, which requires the computation of second-order moments.
+In addition, this work focuses on a smoothing problem, commonly used for post processing, where all the data is available and one can run a forward and backward pass algorithm that allows to refine the state estimates simultaneously, which makes the task simpler compared to \ac{kf}.